 Most of this class of shellfish benefits from similar types of cooking and sauces.
 That scampi, aka Dublin Bay Prawn, won’t harm your Spanish Paella, Thai Curry, or Italian Risotto, and each dish will be equally good with Cowichan Bay Spot Prawns.
 Most of the world uses what’s local.

-Here in Cowichan Bay, it’s Spot Prawn season and that’s what I’ll be using for this risotto.
+Here in Cowichan Bay, it’s Spot Prawn season and that’s what I’ll be using for this risotto, and paella, tapas, curry, and pasta.

 - 4 cups shrimp stock